epage/rfcs/text/3502-cargo-script.md

   - Unwieldy
 - `.rspkg`
   - No connection back to cargo but conveys its a single-file package
+- `.rsx` with precedent set by `.csx` files that are `.cs` (C#) source files executable by the Roslyn engine used by .NET.
+  - No connection back to cargo

 ## Embedded Manifest Format